tish978/449-Project1-Group13/README.md

 Wordle REST API

 Group members:
-Satish Bisa
+Satish Bisa,
-Ly Nguyen
+ Ly Nguyen,
-Michael Collins
+ Michael Collins,
  Marcos Sanchez-Cruz

 In this project, our team was able to effectively build a back-end API for a game quite similar to the popular game "Wordle", with the exception of a few